 February 2019 marked the 10 year anniversary of the 2009 Victorian Bushfires, also known as Black Saturday.
 The 10 year anniversary of the 2009 Victorian Bushfires was a difficult time for many people in our community.
 These bushfires devastated the state with 173 people tragically passing away including 11 people in Latrobe City.
-This anniversary was an opportunity to come together as a community and remember those people who lost their lives 10 years ago.

-The 2009 Victorian Bushfires have shaped our communities response to bushfires and today we are more able to deal with natural disasters.
+This anniversary was an opportunity to come together as a community and remember those people who lost their lives 10 years bushfires and today we are more able to deal with natural disasters.
 The strength of the community is stronger than ever and our latest well-attended community event supported this.
 The BBL, Australia Day and Christmas carol events are great examples of community coming together and allowing our community spirit to grow.

-On the 10 year anniversary Honourable Linda Dessau AC, Governor of Victoria, the Patron for the 10 Year Anniversary commemorations, joined Latrobe City Mayor Cr Graeme Middlemiss and Deputy Mayor Cr Darren Howe at the 2009 Victorian Bushfire memorial at Victory Park, Traralgon to lay a wreath of mourning in a small ceremony.
+On the 10 year anniversary Honourable Linda Dessau AC, Governor of Victoria, the Patron for the 10 Year Anniversary commemorations, joined Latrobe City Mayor Cr Graeme Middlemiss and Deputy Mayor Cr Darren Howe at the 2009 Victorian Bushfire memorial at bushfire memorial at Victory Park, Traralgon